LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 # Solutions of Reinforcement Learning 2nd Edition ([Original Book](https://www.amazon.co.jp/exec/obidos/ASIN/0262039249/hatena-blog-22/) by Richard S. Sutton,Andrew G. Barto)

-## Due to requests from orignial author of the book, this repository will not update any answers after middle of Chapter 12 to provent students misusing the answers.
+## Due to requests from orignial author of the book, this repository will not update any answers after middle of Chapter 12 to prevent students misusing the answers.
 Any future work will be private and please send requests to ericwang.usa@gmaill.com to get the full version.
 The published part will not be deleted since there are already many forks and clones online.

 ## Those students who are using this to complete your homework, stop it.
 They KNOW this repo and WILL catch you.
 This is written for serving millions of self-learners who do not have official guide or proper learning environment.